sstarbright/cosmoslib64/docs/To-Do.md

 ## coslite (Lighting Modules for cosams)

 ## cosmesh (Mesh Modules for cosams)
-- Write functions to quick load/unload animations stored in mesh
-- Write code to free skeletons and animations when mesh is killed
-- Figure out prim color and blend mode

 ## coscut (Cutscene System)
 - Store list of included skeletons that will be animated based on each animation